Gravitational waves in ultra-slow-roll and their anisotropy at two loops

 and this quantity once again depends only on the combination $\phi_p-\phi_q$.
 By changing variables in one of these angles to $\phi_-$ the other angular integral can then be performed immediately, yielding a factor of $2\pi$.
 The remaining five integrals must be done numerically.

 A scan of the entire parameter space is presented both for the one-loop power spectrum and the gravitational wave energy density in Fig.\,\ref{fig:pars} for realistic $\mathcal{O}(1)$ values of $\eta_{\rm CR}$, extending the results of \cite{Ballesteros:2024zdp}.
 We find that, for values of the power spectrum of order $10^{-1}$ and $\eta_{\rm CR}=-1$, perturbation theory breaks down only for nearly instantaneous transitions ($\delta N\lesssim 0.15$) in and out of ultra-slow-roll.\footnote{The hatched regions in the plot on the left panel of Fig.\,\ref{fig:pars} have a small notch toward the left.
-This bump has no particular physical meaning and is simply due to the fact that we have chosen the peak of the spectrum to compare the tree-level and one-loop contributions, and the loop correction oscillates in this zone.
-The region looks slightly different depending on which value of $k$ is chosen for the comparison.} Increasing $\eta_{\rm CR}$ has two effects.
+This bump has no particular physical meaning and is simply due to the fact that we have chosen the peak of the spectrum to compare the tree-level and one-loop contributions, and the loop correction oscillates in this zone (see e.g.\,the left panel of Fig.\,\ref{fig:one_loop}).
+The region looks slightly different depending on which value of $k$ is chosen for the comparison.
+In other words, for values near the notch in the left panel (e.g.\,for $\delta N = 0.2$ and $\Delta N = 1.6$), perturbation theory is in fact violated for values $k> k_{p}$.
+This artifact in the procedure exists only for a narrow range of values near the edge (for which perturbation theory is only borderline acceptable anyway) and thus its effect on the qualitative nature of the results is negligible.} Increasing $\eta_{\rm CR}$ has two effects.
 One is that the entire plot is shifted downwards, which is to be expected since now the spectrum grows and decays at a different rate.\footnote{Note that we choose different values of $\eta_{\rm USR}$ in such a way that the Wands duality holds \cite{Wands:1998yp}, see the caption of Fig.\,\ref{fig:pars}.